tokyoalex/java-challenge/README.md

 - Base URL for running locally: http://localhost:8080/AxaWebApp/api/v1/ (Defined in src/main/resources/application.properties)

-- As per the original specifications, the following REST APIs are available for the EmployeeController
+- As per the original specifications, the following REST APIs are available for EmployeeController

 #### GET /employees
 - HTTP method: GET
 - Parameters: None
 - Description: Retrieves all employees from the in-memory(h2) database
-- Return: json object containing a list of all employees, or an empty object if no employees exist, both with HTTP status OK
+- Return value: Json object containing a list of all [Employee objects](#employee-object)(*1), or an empty object if no employees exist, both with HTTP status OK

 #### GET /employees/{employeeId}
 - HTTP method: GET
 - Parameters: employeeId
 - Description: Retrieves an employee from the in-memory(h2) database
-- Return: json object containing the employee specified in the request with HTTP status OK, or an empty object if the employee isnt found with HTTP status NOT_FOUND
+- Return value: [Employee object](#employee-object)(*1) in Json format, with HTTP status OK, or an empty object if the employee isnt found with HTTP status NOT_FOUND

 #### POST /employees
 - HTTP method: POST
-- Parameters: Employee object in json format, containing (String) name, (Integer) salary, (String) department
+- Parameters: [Employee object](#employee-object)(*1) in Json format
 - Description: Adds an employee to the in-memory(h2) database
-- Return: json object containing the employee specified in the request with HTTP status CREATED
+- Return value: [Employee object](#employee-object)(*1) in Json format, with HTTP status CREATED

 #### DELETE /employees/{employeeId}
 - HTTP method: DELETE
 - Parameters: employeeId
 - Description: Deletes an employee from the in-memory(h2) database
-- Return: HTTP status ACCEPTED if deletion was successful, HTTP status of NOT_FOUND if the employee id doesnt exist
+- Return value: HTTP status ACCEPTED if deletion was successful, HTTP status of NOT_FOUND if the employee id doesnt exist

 #### PUT /employees/{employeeId}
 - HTTP method: PUT
-- Parameters: employeeId
+- Parameters: employeeId, [Employee object](#employee-object)(*2) in Json format
 - Description: Updates an existing employees data in the in-memory(h2) database
-- Return: HTTP status OK if the update was successful, HTTP status of NOT_FOUND if the employee id doesnt exist
+- Return value: HTTP status OK if the update was successful, HTTP status of NOT_FOUND if the employee id doesnt exist

-### Employee Object
-- Package to import: jp.co.axa.apidemo.entities
-- Instantiated with the following constructor:
-Employee(String name, Integer salary, String department)
+#### Miscellaneous
+You can check the status of the ehCache via Jconsole, which the Spring boot application is running